NREL/T3CO/docs/quick_start.md

 The main input files are the [***Vehicle***](vehicle_inputs_descriptions.md), [***Scenario***](scenario_inputs_descriptions.md), and [***Config***](config_inputs_descriptions.md).
 T3CO provides users with demo input files to get started.
 One or more *Vehicle-Scenario* pair selections are necessary to run T3CO:

 - ***Vehicle*** contains sets of FASTSim vehicle input parameters that define the powertrain and vehicle dynamics of the selected *Vehicle-Scenario* pair.
 Each entry in the ***Vehicle*** file is called a "Vehicle Model" and is referenced using `vehicle.selection` as a key. [[Demo Vehicles](https://github.com/NREL/T3CO/blob/4aed80f4a2caf65abfc7be176fcf34107621e1fe/t3co/resources/inputs/demo/Demo_FY22_vehicle_model_assumptions.csv)]
 - ***Scenario*** contains cost, infrastructure, and optimization related input parameters that define a certain scenario.
-Each entry in the Scenario file is called a "Scenario Model" and is referenced using `scenario.selection` as a key. `scenario.selection` and `vehicle.selection` are expected to match to be able to run a Vehicle-Scenario pair . [[Demo Scenarios](https://github.com/NREL/T3CO/blob/4aed80f4a2caf65abfc7be176fcf34107621e1fe/t3co/resources/inputs/demo/Demo_FY22_scenario_assumptions.csv)]
+Each entry in the Scenario file is called a "Scenario Model" and is referenced using `scenario.selection` as a key. [[Demo Scenarios](https://github.com/NREL/T3CO/blob/4aed80f4a2caf65abfc7be176fcf34107621e1fe/t3co/resources/inputs/demo/Demo_FY22_scenario_assumptions.csv)]
 - ***Config*** contains easy ways to manage T3CO model settings and to save the inputs needed to run a set of selections of *Vehicle-Scenario* pairs.
 It also contains paths to various input files and some Scenario parameter overrides to be used globally on all selections.
 Users can also specify a path to the output directory in which T3CO results need to be saved.
 Each entry in the ***Config*** file refers to an "Analysis" and is accessed using `config.analysis_id` [[Demo Analyses](https://github.com/NREL/T3CO/blob/4aed80f4a2caf65abfc7be176fcf34107621e1fe/t3co/resources/T3COConfig.csv)]

+Note that `scenario.selection` and `vehicle.selection` are expected by the tool to be the same for a chosen Vehicle-Scenario pair, i.e., a row on the ***Scenario*** file has a corresponding row on the ***Vehicle*** file with the same `selection` key.
+The `config.selections` attribute accepts a list of "selection" (that refers to both `scenario.selection` and `vehicle.selection`) and is used to fetch the desired set of inputs to run.

 ### Auxiliary Inputs